lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 ## Details of configuration

+Here are the main things which I configure:

+### file extensions

 This overrides the default behavior (the most recent yaml takes priority), I will only want to indent
 <script type="math/tex">\mathrm{\TeX}</script>